Find out all the information and criteria for applying for the Connecting You Seed Fund.

 The funding pot has been termed a ‘seed fund’ because we see this funding as the seed from which activities and communities grow.
-The term seed suggests that this is a very early investment, meant to support the project until it can become self-sustaining.
+The term seed suggests this is a very early investment, meant to support the project until it can become self-sustaining.

 Your application to the fund must demonstrate how it will meet all 5 key criteria:

 - Enabling – working with our current or new community groups to quickly and easily support them.

 - Responding – to opportunities and gaps identified within our communities.

 - Connecting – reaching and involving more community members as a result of the funding.

 - Targeting – specific groups such as, long term conditions, or areas agreed at neighbourhood level.

 - Building – adding value to your community though an essential ‘trade’ criteria where the receiving group are asked to offer a give-back in a community contribution.